No products in the cart.

 Beginner Balance Exercises for Brain Injury Patients

-The following are some beginner balance exercises you can do after brain injury.
-If these do not challenge you, feel free to skip ahead to more advanced exercises:
+The following are some beginner balance exercises for brain injury patients.
+If these do not provide a challenge, feel free to skip ahead to more advanced exercises.

 1. Weight Shifts

-Weight shifts are great exercises for beginners.
+Weight shifts are great beginner exercises for brain injury patients.
 Here’s how to practice them:

-• Stand with your feet shoulder-width apart and your weight equally distributed on both feet.
+• Stand with your feet shoulder-width apart, with your weight equally distributed on both feet.

 • Shift your weight to your right foot and lift your left foot slightly off the ground.